Who’s Who of Victoria Police

-The unit was set up around 2009 and employs 250-300 staff, has an intelligence cell, and has access to about 68 vehicles.
+Operations Response Unit, which was set up around 2009 employs 250-300 staff, has an intelligence cell and has access to about 68 vehicles.
 It is designed to provide rapid and ready response to major incidents and disasters at short notice.

 The massive investment in this new unit was authorised by former Chief Commissioner Simon Overland and boosted by his successor Ken Lay as part of a push to reintroduce ‘low-tolerance and pro-active’ policing across the state.
 The idea is that if police can deploy in large numbers as early as possible their presence will deter violence.
 The sheer scale of policing we have seen at recent Melbourne protests have reflected this ‘force of numbers’ approach.

 What is defined as a ‘riot’ and who defines it is extraordinarily problematic.
 We know that they have trained with tear gas and full length riot shields that we have not yet seen on Melbourne’s streets.
 You can see some of this training on YouTube here.

 A note on training.
 Police training in relation to protests tends to influence the approach taken to protesters.
 If police training implies that protesters are akin to insurgents or terrorists and that crowds are inherently dangerous, and concentrates or tactical issues related to riot control, then the attitude of individual police to protesters is likely to be harsh.
-As we can see in the video above published by Victoria Police, out of uniform police members playing the part of protesters in the training exercise are violent, abusive and throwing objects.
+As we can see in this Victoria police YouTube video, out of uniform police members playing the part of protesters in the training exercise are violent, abusive and throwing objects.
 Undoubtedly this sort of training would colour the attitudes of police and their approaches to protesters.

-Launched in 2004, Critical Incident Response Teams, (pictured below) provide 24 hours a day, 7 days a week response, which includes a negotiator capability, to incidents involving firearms, suicide, consular threats or forced entry searches that don’t meet the criteria of the Special Operations Group (SOG).
+Launched in 2004, Critical Incident Response Teams, (pictured below) provide 24 hours a day, 7 days a week response, which includes a negotiator capability, to incidents involving firearms, suicide, consular threats or forced entry searches that not meet the criteria of the Special Operations Group (SOG).

-They have access to tasers, ‘beanbag’ rounds (extendable baton bullets), machine guns, body armour and helmets as well as armoured vehicles.
-CIRT were the first in Victoria to be provided with OC spray/foam and are only rarely present at large protest events where police anticipate violence (or large assertive crowds that they fear that they wont be able to control without sub-lethal weaponry).
+They have access to tasers, beanbag (extendable baton) rounds, and machine guns, body armour and helmets as well as armoured vehicles.
+CIRT were the first in Victoria to be provided with OC spray / foam and are only rarely present at large protest events where police anticipate violence, (or large assertive crowds that they fear that they wont be able to control without sub-lethal weaponry.)
 If deployed, CIRT will usually be kept in the background at protests.
 They are also likely to have a different chain of command than PORT.

-The Mounted Branch are hard to miss at protests in Victoria, and remain one of the more dangerous and controversial units in Victoria Police having been responsible for a huge number of protester injuries over the past decade or more.
-Police horses are used to provide support to police at events “requiring crowd control, protests or marches needing public order management.”3
+The Mounted Branch are hard to miss at protests in Victoria and remain one of the more dangerous and controversial units in Victoria Police having been responsible for a huge number of protester injuries over the past decade or more.
+Police horses are used to provide support to police at events “requiring crowd control, protests or marches needing public order management”.

 The Mounted Branch members train with other specialist police units, including the Public Order Response Team (PORT) and are most commonly deployed into crowds when police perceive that police on the ground are loosing control or at risk.
 Lines of police horses are used as cordons when stationary, or as moving cordons behind marches, but can also be run directly into crowds, sometimes quite rapidly, to disperse or move people away from buildings or away from police lines.
 The use of police horses is always problematic in that the risk of serious and life threatening injury to people in crowd situations is extraordinarily high.
 When horses are run directly into or near large crowds of people who can not move back it is too easy for people to be violently pushed by the horses, to fall under, and be trampled.